 Though sleep training can feel daunting to some mamas, there are many different sleep training methods to consider, different ways to teach your baby to self-soothe, plus some tips and tricks to help both mom and baby sleep a little easier.

 Sleep Training Methods

 There are many different sleep training methods, from the well-known cry it out (CIO) method to the Ferber check and console routine to even one that involves moving a chair across your baby’s room.
 Yes, really.

 The key to this method is that parents not pick the baby up out of the crib; they only console the baby with some gentle shushing or patting, for example.
 You will also do the gradual checks if your baby wakes up at night too.
 It’s recommended that you space out the checks gradually until you are waiting about 15 minutes between each one.
-This method could take about a week to work.
+This method could take about a month to work.

-- Cry it Out.
 The cry it out method, also called the extinction method, is just what it sounds like.
 Even if the sleep training baby wakes during the night and cries, parents do not go in to comfort the baby.
 The idea is that if the parents stop responding to the baby’s cries, he or she will eventually stop the behavior.
 In other words, the behavior will become extinct.

 When Should I Start Sleep Training My Baby?

 It depends.
 Generally speaking, you could begin sleep training your baby between 4 and 6 months.
 That’s because older babies can go longer between feedings, but still be young enough to learn different methods of self-soothing before habits set in.